======================================================================

 graphics on the box are actually matched by the graphics of the game",

 and pushed the "arcade experience" in adverts.
-Its marketing
+However, its marketing

 department was run by only two people, giving Sega a disadvantage in